agentc13/hero-realms-lua-scripts/README.md

   - [x] Market Card (snackforce_carddef)

 - How to guides (these will be posted to YouTube and I will likely have a smaller text version here at some point)

   - [ ] Setting up an IDE (Integrated Development Environment, really a fancy text editor).
-I will be using VS Code, but there are many options that do the same thing.
   - [ ] Downloading the GitHub repo and adding it to to your IDE.
-  - [ ] Editing existing .lua files (taking examples/templates and modifying them to do something), this will be pretty basic.
+  - [ ] Editing existing .lua files (taking examples/templates and modifying them to do something).
   - [ ] Loading the file you made into the HR dev area, and testing it.
   - [ ] Setting up your own GitHub, making a fork of the repo, and submitting a pull request.

 - Custom Game setup ideas (not all are necessarily possible or attainable within my skillset, but this is a working list of ideas)

   - [ ] Market card price change effects
   - [ ] Player health buff/debuff each turn
   - [ ] Healing debuff (lessen effectiveness by %)